NeuShore/docs.neushore.dev/blog/2022-04-02-windows-gui.md

 hide_table_of_contents: false
 ---

-This page is currently a placeholder as I do not have access to a Windows machine!
+This page is currently a placeholder as I do not have access to a Windows machine.
 Will be updated soon, thank you for your patience!

 For installation support, consider joining our [Discord Server](/discord).